Bare Bottoms Diaper Drive

 Drop-Off Locations

-Donate opened or unopened packages of diapers at one of the locations listed below or at your local grocery store.
+Donate opened or unopened packages of diapers at one of the locations listed below.
+These locations accept diaper donations all year round.

 AHS – Thornhill Community Health Centre